-As technology advances, electrolyzer efficiency is projected to improve significantly—from 61% in 2030 to 76% by 2050—indicating growing feasibility and energy efficiency in hydrogen production.
+As technology advances, electrolyser efficiency is projected to improve significantly—from 61% in 2030 to 76% by 2050—indicating growing feasibility and energy efficiency in hydrogen production.
 Biomass gasification stands out with the lowest CAPEX at approximately €11 million, while pyrolysis and coal gasification demand higher investments, ranging from €170 million to over €280 million.
 Steam Methane Reforming (SMR) and photo fermentation fall in between, with costs varying depending on the scale and method applied.
 A consistent decline in cost and increase in efficiency is anticipated for each type, reinforcing the trend towards cost-effective green hydrogen solutions.
 The indicative hydrogen demand by 2030, with the United States (5.1–7.7 MtH₂), Korea (2.8–4.2 MtH₂), China (1.8–2.7 MtH₂), and Russia (1.5–2.2 MtH₂) expected to be major consumers (Kelvin Edem Bassey & Chinedu Ibegbulam, 2023; Sharma and Kumar 2024).

 Hydrogen production through the gasification pathway involves converting carbon-containing feedstocks, such as coal, biomass, or municipal solid waste, into hydrogen-rich gas through a chemical process known as gasification.
 This method offers several advantages, including the potential to utilize a variety of feedstocks, high hydrogen yield, and the ability to capture and sequester carbon dioxide emissions.